-We offer a major M.A and Ph.D. program in 19th- and 20th-Century American History and concentrations in Social, Cultural and Trans-Atlantic History, and--newly--Transnational Urban History.
+We offer a major MA and PhD program in 19th- and 20th-Century American History and concentrations in Social, Cultural and Transnational Urban History.
 The concentration builds on the specializations of one of the largest concentrations of urbanists in a single history department in the country.
-Faculty strengths in this area include urban history, the built environment, labor, and trans-Atlantic history, the history of sexuality, the history of women and gender, the history of political economy and the history of popular culture and entertainment.
+Faculty strengths in this area include urban history, the built environment, labor, the history of sexuality, the history of women and gender, the history of political economy, and the history of popular culture and entertainment.

 We maintain a strong program in Medieval and Renaissance European History, which covers the broad period c.400- c.1550.
 Department resources are enhanced by courses offered by the Newberry Library Consortium's Center for Renaissance Studies, of which Loyola is a founding member.
 (Persons interested in pursuing doctorates in this area should concentrate on Transnational Urban topics.)

 Please study the materials contained in this site carefully.
 Most questions are answered here.
 Be sure to look at the Faculty pages, and feel free to contact individual faculty members who specialize in areas that interest you.
-Then, visit our LUC History Grad Program FAQ-BLOG, where we post email exchanges and other resources pertaining to many issues.
-You can search there by terms and labels.
-For more information please contact the Graduate Program Director, Professor David Dennis, or the Director of the Public History Program, Professor Ted Karamanski.
+For more information please contact the Graduate Program Director, Professor Patricia Mooney-Melvin, or the Director of the Public History Program, Professor Ted Karamanski.

 - Master's Program in History